-Control output cannot be changed if the controller is stopped.
-In this case, the preset output value (operating parameter PO) will be output.
+- Control output cannot be changed if the controller is stopped.
+In this case, the preset output value (operating parameter PO) will be output. - Control output cannot be changed when DI7=ON.

-A control output value is linked with a display value changed using the $\bigtriangledown$ or $\bigtriangleup$ key.
-Note that the control output changes as displayed without requiring the $\boxdot$ key.
+A control output value is linked with a display value changed using the or key.
+Note that the control output changes as displayed without requiring the key.